aceome/FamLeague/README.md

 - History of past winners
 - Post to social media account if user wants to
 - add AJAX to help with design in picking teams, if 3 match disable the last team thats the same to ensure the user cant pick it.
+- at the end of the season the team categories will change from best to worst depending on their scores to pick for next year.